fadoss/umaudemc/README.md

 This command estimates quantitive expressions in the QuaTEx language of the [VeSta](https://doi.org/10.1109/QEST.2005.42) family of tools.
-More precisely, the syntax is compatible with [MultiVeSta](https://doi.org/10.4108/icst.valuetools.2013.254377) as described in the model checkers' [manual](https://maude.ucm.es/strategies/modelchecker-manual.pdf) without parametric queries.
+More precisely, the syntax is compatible with [MultiVeSta](https://doi.org/10.4108/icst.valuetools.2013.254377) as described in the model checkers' [manual](https://maude.ucm.es/strategies/modelchecker-manual.pdf).

 References